Preparing For Heart Surgery

 There will be ECG (electrocardiogram) patches on your chest, a blood pressure cuff on your arm, and a plastic clip on your finger to check your heartbeat and oxygen levels.
 The anesthesiologist will ask you to breathe oxygen through a soft plastic mask and medicines will be given through your IV.
 After you are asleep, a breathing tube (endotracheal or ET tube) will be placed in your windpipe to breathe for you.
 Other lines and monitors will be added after you are asleep.

-Sometime during the day, your family or friend may wish to take your parking pass to the main information desk to have it stamped and to get one pass to be used during your stay.
+Sometime during the day, your family or friend may wish to take your parking pass to the Main Hospital Information desk to have it stamped and to get one pass to be used during your stay.

 The Cardiothoracic Surgery and Transplant Unit (B4/5)